byui-cse/cse450-course/source/course/syllabus.md

 #### Preparation Reading Quizzes

-Before each class session of Module 01, you will complete a Preparation Reading, followed by an associated quiz.
+For each data exploration in Module 01, you will complete a Preparation Reading, followed by an associated quiz.

 You may take each quiz as many times as you like until its due date.
 You must score at least 90% on a quiz to receive credit for it.

 If you take a quiz multiple times, the highest passing score you receive will be your final score for that quiz.

-At the start of class, the instructor will briefly review the material and answer questions from the reading, but will assume that you have already completed the reading.
+At the start of class for campus students, the instructor will briefly review the material and answer questions from the reading, but will assume that you have already completed the reading.
+Online students may send questions to the instructor or other classmates after completing the reading.

 #### Data Explorations

-After reviewing the reading, you will work in temporary groups during class to complete hands-on, Data Exploration assignments.
+After reviewing the reading, you will work in temporary groups during class for campus students to complete hands-on, Data Exploration assignments.
 Online students will use Microsoft Teams meetings.

 !!!note "Data Exploration Evaluations"